The Path To Payment: Medical Billing, Its Process and Goal, Getting Paid

 Here are some ways a well-integrated, state-of-the-art billing dashboard can help your billing department become more efficient, have happier employees, and increase your practice’s revenue.

 1. Fewer timed-out claims.
 If billers are focused on large claims, they may inadvertently set aside smaller ones for later in the week.
-This practice can lead to claims timing out, and a pile of small claims can add up to real money.
+This practice can lead to timely-filing issues, and a pile of small claims can add up to real money.

 2. Higher resubmission rates.
 Determining the reason a claim was denied and revising it is harder than submitting a new claim.
 Dashboards can help billers keep track of bills needing to be resubmitted, and financial incentives can help keep them motivated to do so.